Johboh/EspNowNetwork/README.md

 ### Unix timestamp
 The host includes a timestamp in milliseconds in each challange response (in the normal and payload responses, not the firmware update one).
 The node can access this in the [Result](https://github.com/Johboh/EspNowNetworkNode/blob/main/src/EspNowNode.h#L212) returned by the [sendMessage](https://github.com/Johboh/EspNowNetworkNode/blob/main/src/EspNowNode.h#L225) function.

-For this to work the host need to set the time accordingly, either just UTC or time zone corrected.
+For this to work the host need to set the time accordingly.
 Check out the [examples](https://github.com/Johboh/EspNowNetworkHostDriver/blob/main/examples/espidf/host_driver/main/main.cpp#L110) for the host drivers on how to do this.

 ### Examples
 - [Arduino: Host](https://github.com/Johboh/EspNowNetworkHost/blob/main/examples/arduino/host/host.ino)